 I turned 23 the summer I worked in Buenos Aires.
-It was the first time I was exposed to living in a not-so-capitalist country with a heavy variety of regulation but less security for its citizens.
+It was the first time I was exposed to living in a not-so-capitalist country with a heavy variety of regulations but less security for its citizens.
 I’d never encountered such a dichotomy.
 I’d been used to much more free-market economies from the Dominican Republic to Europe to New York and the adjustment was awkward.
 Although beautiful, diverse, and vibrant with culture, I was taken aback by the not-so-glamorous qualities of actually living and working in Buenos Aires.
 As a form of therapy, I took to writing about the things that shocked me about living in Buenos Aires.

 This is the recollection of my culture shock and why I didn’t enjoy Buenos Aires as much as a tourist would, upon realizing the unromanticized qualities of actually living in this South American city, especially as a Latina of Afro-indigenous descent.